 Here are some of the top-quality materials found in a luxury mattress.

 Latex produces some of the most expensive mattresses in the world for several reasons.
-This natural rubber is the milky sap harvested from rubber trees, and undergoes a long process before converting into solid rubber used to make mattresses and other products.
+This natural rubber is the milky sap harvested from rubber trees, and undergoes a long process before converting into solid rubber used to make latex mattresses and other products.
+Don't miss our current 4th of July Mattress Sale!

 It takes about six years for organically cultivated rubber trees to produce latex for commercial use.
 When the trees are ready, farmers harvest the latex by slitting the barks of the trees, allowing the milky sap to flow freely into a tapping cup for a few hours.
 Afterward, they collect the latex from the cups, and prepare it for processing.